Assertive communication: how to speak up for yourself and others

 Aggressive communication

-1. What matters to me, i.e. what is worth speaking up for?
+• What truly matters to me — what’s worth speaking up for?

 Next steps